open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 Set the value of the `replicas` field to 2. | Set the value of the `replicas` field to `2`.
 {{< /table >}}

-## Referring to Kubernetes API resources
+## Referring to OpenTelemetry API resources

 This section talks about how we reference API resources in the documentation.

 ### Clarification about "resource"

-Kubernetes uses the word "resource" to refer to API resources, such as `pod`, `deployment`, and so on.
+OpenTelemetry uses the word "resource" to refer to API resources, such as `pod`, `deployment`, and so on.
 We also use "resource" to talk about CPU and memory requests and limits.
 Always refer to API resources as "API resources" to avoid confusion with CPU and memory resources.

-### When to use Kubernetes API terminologies
+### When to use OpenTelemetry API terminologies

-The different Kubernetes API terminologies are:
+The different OpenTelemetry API terminologies are:

 - Resource type: the name used in the API URL (such as `pods`, `namespaces`)
 - Resource: a single instance of a resource type (such as `pod`, `secret`)
 - Object: a resource that serves as a "record of intent".
-An object is a desired state for a specific part of your cluster, which the Kubernetes control plane tries to maintain.
+An object is a desired state for a specific part of your cluster, which the OpenTelemetry control plane tries to maintain.

 Always use "resource" or "object" when referring to an API resource in docs.
 For example, use "a `Secret` object" over just "a `Secret`".